Coronavirus: What is it like on Japan's quarantined cruise ship? | DW | 10.02.2020

 The Diamond Princess cruise ship has been quarantined in Japan's Yokohama harbor for a week, and the number of coronavirus cases on board has risen.
 DW spoke to a woman stuck on the ship.

-Japanese health authorities on Monday reported more than 60 new coronavirus cases aboard the Diamond Princess cruise ship, which has been quarantined in Yokohama harbor near Tokyo since last week.
+On Monday, Japanese health authorities reported more than 60 new coronavirus cases aboard the Diamond Princess cruise ship, which has been quarantined in the Port of Yokohama, near Tokyo, since last week.

-The new cases bring the total number of coronavirus infections on board to over 130.
-Japanese Health Minister Katsunobu Kato said Monday that the government was considering testing all 3,711 passengers and crew aboard the cruise ship.
+The new cases bring the total number of coronavirus infections on board to more than 130.
+On Monday, Japanese Health Minister Katsunobu Kato said the government was considering testing all 3,711 passengers and crew aboard the cruise ship.

-This would require those already in quarantine to remain on the ship until test results become available.
+This would require them to remain on the ship until test results become available.
 Authorities are already scrambling to deliver medicine requested by more than 600 passengers.
 The ship is expected to remain under quarantine until February 19.

 DW was able to speak with a passenger on board the Diamond Princess about what life under quarantine has been like.